 Japan’s Aging Population and Shrinking Domestic Market

-Japan’s population is one of the oldest in the world, with a declining birth rate and increasing longevity.
+Japan’s population is one of the oldest in the world, characterized by a declining birth rate and increasing life expectancy.
 According to The Japan Times, life insurance companies are expanding overseas due to the shrinking domestic market.

 Low Interest Rates in Japan vs. Higher Yields in the U.S.